Written by Dano Estermann, Co-Founder of Stellmann Non-Slip Coatings

 Even textured flooring and tiles gradually lose traction in areas with constant foot traffic.
 The pressure and friction from so many staff moving around will wear the floor smooth.

 Standards Australia's HB 198 also defines industry requirements for slip resistance levels in commercial buildings, citing P5 (or R12) for commercial kitchens.
+The R rating is determined by the ramp test, which assesses slip resistance under oily conditions, and the P rating is determined by the wet pendulum test for wet surfaces.
 These standards are frequently referenced in legal proceedings, so ensure all surfaces are compliant.
+Different test methods, such as the wet pendulum test and ramp test, are used to assess compliance with these standards.

 WHS legislation requires persons conducting a business or undertaking (PCBUs), such as building owners and facility managers, to identify slip, trip, and fall hazards that could cause injury and implement controls.